wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-applications-azure-ad/includes/7-monitor-app-governance-oauth-enabled-apps.md

 App governance provides organizations with application behavior controls to help strengthen the security and compliance posture of their IT infrastructure.

-### App governance integration with Azure AD and Defender for Cloud Apps
+### App governance integration with Azure AD and Microsoft Defender for Cloud Apps

 App governance, Azure AD, and Microsoft Defender for Cloud Apps collect and provide different data sets: